its-mrarsikk/Modulifier/README.md

 * Update pip.
 * Run other commands using the GUI.

-**Planned Release**: Surely before 30th November, i think i can release a beta on November 26-27.
+**Planned Release**: Surely before New Year, i think i can release a beta on December 25.

 **Current Progress**:
 - [x] GUI